The Reformist Agenda

 The Reformist Agenda is about changing that — reshaping our political and economic systems so everyone has a fair shot, a real voice, and a government that actually works for them first and industry and billionaires last.
 That’s possible through wholistic policy, not one-off and temporary solutions.

-A system built on corporate profits will never deliver dignity, fairness, or progress.
-That’s why this campaign doesn’t take a dime from corporate PACs or special interests — and why we need deep structural reform.
+A political system funded by corporate profits and wealthy donors will never deliver dignity, fairness, or progress.
+That’s why Tim doesn’t take a dime from corporate PACs or special interests — and why we need deep structural reform.

 My plan:

-• Public Voucher Elections: Give every voter publicly funded “democracy dollars” so candidates must earn support of everyday families — not just big donors.
+Democracy Dollars (Public Voucher Campaign Contributions): Give every voter publicly funded “democracy dollars” — $500 per voter, per election cycle — that you can dedicate to a candidate(s) of your choice.
+This way candidates can focus on earning support of everyday families — not just big donors.

 When politicians answer to voters, not billionaires, democracy works the way it should.

-Tax Hard Work Less and Hoarded Wealth More
+Tax Hard Work Less and Corporate Greed More

-America’s tax code rewards wealth — not work.
-Teachers and nurses shoulder a higher tax burden than billionaires who live off investment income.
-Corporations exploit loopholes while everyday families fall further behind.
+America’s tax code rewards wall street, giant corporations, and billionaires, but it punishes hard work.
+Teachers and nurses shoulder a higher tax burden than billionaires.
+Corporations exploit loopholes written by them and for them.
+Wall street engages in fraudulent behavior only to receive taxpayer bailouts.
+Meanwhile, everyday families fall further behind.

 My plan:

-• End the Wealth Loopholes: Close the tax breaks that let billionaires pay lower rates than workers.
+End the endless sea of billionaire and corporate tax Loopholes: Close the tax breaks that let billionaires and big industry pay lower rates than workers.

-• Create Tax Incentives That Build Wealth for the Middle Class: Reform the tax code so it rewards companies for sharing wealth — not hoarding it.
-End tax breaks for corporations that suppress wages, exploit workers, or engage in predatory behavior.
-Instead, create the largest tax incentives for businesses that practice profit-sharing, employee ownership, and real investment in workers’ well-being.
+Create Tax Incentives That Build Wealth for the Middle Class: Reform the tax code so it rewards companies for sharing wealth — not hoarding it for shareholders.
+Replace tax breaks for corporations that suppress wages, exploit workers, or engage in predatory behavior with tax incentives that encourage businesses that practice profit-sharing, employee ownership, and real investment in workers’ well-being.

-• Cut Taxes for Working Families: Lower the burden on wages, especially for middle-class and low-income households.
+Lower Income Taxes for Everyday Families: Lower the burden on wages, especially for middle-class and working class households.

 A fair economy starts with a fair tax code — one that rewards hard work and incentivizes treating workers with dignity.

 Whether it’s Big Oil, Big Pharma, Big Tech, or Wall Street, corporate power has grown unchecked — shaping policy, raising prices, and limiting our choices.
-When powerful industries write the rules, everyday people pay the price.
+These powerful industries write the rules so the middle and working class can’t compete, all while everyday people pay the price.

 My plan: